jessicading/mergeomics/README.md

 rctm0476 | 8.22e-25 |	0 |	79 | 1486 |	0.99 | 8.87e-23 | GPCR ligand binding
 rctm0917 | 0.000175 |	0.00031 |	12 | 435 | 1 | 0.0026 | Protein folding

-## Module Merging
+### Module Merging
 This step merges redundant pathways (pathways with significant sharing of member genes) into relatively independent gene sets.
-The input for this script as exactly written is the results file from MSEA (see output #4 from Marker Set Enrichment Analysis).
+The input for this script as exactly written below is the results file from MSEA (see output #4 from Marker Set Enrichment Analysis).

 The minimum input for this script is a list of modules.
 If the user does post-analysis of the results file where the significant modules are already extracted, a text file with only one column 'MODULE' is sufficient for this script and the script can easily be modified to allow this.
 In the script below, lines with "##" are necessary if inputting a list of already filtered modules.
 Everything after the section "Merge modules before 2nd SSEA" requires only the list of modules.

 The output module file can be used as input for wKDA.

 This step is optional.
-Sigificant modules found from MSEA can be used for wKDA (with MODULE and NODE columns where NODE are the genes).
+Sigificant modules found from MSEA can be used for wKDA (with MODULE and NODE columns where NODE contains the genes).

-### Module Merge Script
+#### Module Merge Script
 ```R
 plan = c()
 plan$folder = "../msea_results"